Moving Target Observing Strategies

 The Near Infrared Camera (NIRCam) can be operated in 5 different observing modes: (1) imaging, (2) coronagraphic imaging, (3) wide field slitless spectroscopy, (4) time-series imaging, and (5) grism time series.

-For most targets, observations using Module B only (as opposed to Module = ALL) will provide sufficient field of view (approximately 2.2 × 2.2 arcmin), and will give you more flexibility for choosing exposure parameters.
+For most targets, observations using Module B only (as opposed to Module = ALL) will provide sufficient field of view (approximately 2.2 × 2.2 arcmin), and will give more flexibility for choosing exposure parameters.

 Choosing a Subarray other than FULL will restrict the field of view further, but allow for more Groups in each integration ramp for bright sources.
 Generally, the SNR is better using more Groups for a given integration time.